AVEVA/CONNECT-data-services-developer-docs/content/analytics/data-views/data-views-retrieve.md

 #### Step 2.
 Use Microsoft Power BI to retrieve your data view

 Use Microsoft Power BI to retrieve your data views.
-For more information, see <xref:PowerBI>.
+For more information, see <xref:RetrieveDataViews>.

 ### [REST API](#tab/tabid-2)